Henry Stanford (American football)

-Henry Stanford is a former American football coach.
+Henry Stanford is an American former football coach.
 He was the head football coach at Hiram University in Hiram, Ohio, a position he assumed in 2016 after three previous seasons as the team's offensive coordinator.
 Stanford resigned during the 2019 season after the Terriers started with an 0–6 record and 0–5 mark in North Coast Athletic Conference play.
 Stanford served as the head coach at Capital University in Columbus, Ohio from 2010 to 2012.